Whether we realize it or not, we have all experienced the phenomenon of bad science.

 - Publishing only the positive results and burying the negative ones

 If you read something that seems too good to be true, see if you can get your hands on the original research article.
-Unfortunately, there are often payment barriers where journals will give you the article in exchange for $30 *eye roll*, but you may be able to find an original PDF of it for free if your’e lucky.
+Unfortunately, there are often payment barriers where journals will give you the article in exchange for $30 *eye roll*, but you may find an original PDF of it for free if you look. hard enough.
 If the study is funded by a drug, supplement, or other special interest company, take the results with a relatively large grain of salt.
 Maybe more like a brick of salt.

 If you aren’t the type to dive right into a research study, that’s okay!
 I completely understand that isn’t how everyone wants to spend their precious free time.
 In this case, the best advice I can give you is to carry a healthy amount of skepticism about everything you read and hear and ask probing questions when you can.